InfJoker/helicopter/README.md

 ## Features

 - AddNode: Add a new node to the causal tree with the specified parent and content.
-- GetNodes: Retrieve a list of child nodes under a specified root node.
+- GetNodes: Retrieve a list of child nodes in a subtree under a specified root node.

 ## Prerequisites